Anime Expo

-Anime Expo, abbreviated AX, is an American anime convention held in Los Angeles, California and organized by the non-profit Society for the Promotion of Japanese Animation (SPJA).
+Anime Expo, abbreviated AX, is an American anime convention held in Los Angeles, California, and organized by the non-profit Society for the Promotion of Japanese Animation (SPJA).
 The convention is traditionally held annually on the first weekend of July, spanning the course of four days.
 Anime Expo is regularly hosted at the Los Angeles Convention Center but has also been held in other cities such as Anaheim, San Jose, New York, and Tokyo.
-Anime Expo is currently the largest North American anime convention as of 2017.
-The 2020 and 2021 conventions took place online due to the COVID-19 pandemic.
-Anime Expo returned to its in-person format in 2022 despite the COVID-19 pandemic.
-The most recent convention took place between July 1 and July 4, 2022, as an in-person event for the first time since the one held in 2019.

-Events and programming

-Anime Expo features many events and activities during the convention for attendees to take part in such as guest panels, tabletop gaming, competitions, an arcade, and concerts.
+Anime Expo has events and activities during the convention for attendees to take part in such as guest panels, tabletop gaming, competitions, an arcade, and concerts.

-Top attractions include the Masquerade cosplay contest, Anime Music Video (AMV) competition, Battle of the Bands, and Charity Auction.
-Anime Expo hosts a multitude of industry Guests of Honor (GoH), including notable music artists who often hold large concerts at Anime Expo.
-Anime Expo holds a large variety of focus panels, workshops, and events, some of which are fan or industry-sponsored.
-Numerous film and video rooms also show anime screenings that run all day and night.

-Much like other conventions, Anime Expo also features a large-scale exhibit hall where attendees can purchase a variety of products from a wide range of exhibitors.
-This exhibit hall also features an artist alley where attendees can purchase fan-created artwork, as well as other varieties of crafts such as wigs, pins, and cosplay material.